Supporting-medical-rehabilitation/posenet-python/README.md

 ## Medical Rehabilitation support

-This repository contains an application for supporting medical rehabilitation using python implementation of PoseNet.
+This repository contains an application for supporting medical rehabilitation using implementation of PoseNet in Python.

 ### Install and run